sphinx-contrib/doxylink/doc/index.rst

 .. confval:: doxylink_remote_pdf_files

     Doxylink can be configured to download remote Doxygen pdf files.
-You should use the URL as the second element of the value of the ``doxylink`` dictionary **and** as key in the ``doxylink_remote_pdf_files`` dictionary, which should contain the relative or absolute path for the output location as value.
-If the pdf file already exists locally, it will not be downloaded and overwritten.
+You should use the output file name as the second element of the value of the ``doxylink`` dictionary **and** as key in the ``doxylink_remote_pdf_files`` dictionary, which should contain the URL to the remote location as value.
+If the pdf file already exists locally, it will not be downloaded.

     .. code-block:: python

         doxylink = {
-            'polyvox' : ('/home/matt/PolyVox.tag', url_to_remote_doxygen_pdf),
+            'polyvox' : ('/home/matt/PolyVox.tag', 'polyvox_doxygen.pdf'),
         }
         doxylink_remote_pdf_files = {
-            url_to_remote_doxygen_pdf: '/home/matt/PolyVox/latex/polyvox_doxygen.pdf',
+            'polyvox_doxygen.pdf': url_to_remote_doxygen_pdf,
         }

 Bug reports